It’s a myth that all kinds of windows have more or less the same impact on a room.

 How is the size of a window measured?

 To measure a window in a residential space, note the height and the width of the opening at its bottom.
-Remember that the height and width are measured from one edge to another and are generally expressed in decimal or fractions.
+Remember that the height and width are measured from one edge to another and are generally expressed in decimals or fractions.

 Are aluminum windows an eco-friendly option?